May 2025

 Aloha e Nā Haumāna,

-Look for book(s) that pique your interest or feeds your passion, which means, if you don’t like a book, choose another.
+Look for book(s) that pique your interest or feed your passion, which means if you don’t like a book, choose another.
 At least ONE book needs to be read by the end of summer.
-Here are a few thoughts and links to help you choose and to meet your grade level expectations:
+Here are a few thoughts and links to help you choose and meet your grade-level expectations:

-• Sophomores and Juniors, you may choose ANY book of interest, providing that the subject matter is appropriate to discuss in an English classroom.
+- Sophomores and Juniors, you may choose ANY book of interest, provided that the subject matter is appropriate to discuss in an English classroom.
 While your interests may be maturing, we ask that you use discretion when selecting your texts, and we encourage you to challenge yourselves as readers.

 Our HONORS English program requires specific books from a shorter list, since the Summer Reading is incorporated into the school year course.
 Please access the highlighted link for your Honors class assignment:

-And for those of you, who are still struggling to find a book, pick one of the top five favorite books of your kumusee our lists under our faculty pictures.
+And for those still struggling to find a book, pick one of the top five favorite books recommended by English department kumu—see lists under faculty pictures.

-Finally, as English kumu, we understand that accessing hard-copies of books in our current pandemic can be a challenge, so we encourage you to use apps available through Midkiff Learning Center [sign-in using username + pswd in SSO] and the Hawaiʻi State Public Library System
+Finally, we encourage you to use apps available through Midkiff Learning Center [sign in using username + password in SSO] and the Hawaiʻi State Public Library System.

 Have a fantastic summer!!!